vstamos1/Appjs/Add-Menu-And-Tray-Icon.md

-These following codes are example how to adding Window Menu and Tray Icon.
+The following codes show how to add a Window Menu and Tray Icon.

 ```
 var menubar = app.createMenu([{